qltysh/example-php/README.md

-# Qlty Laravel Coverage Example
+# Qlty PHP Coverage Example

 [Qlty](https://example.com) is a Code Health Platform with support for code coverage.